Abel Gance and Kevin Brownlow in 1967

 Reading several of Bukowski’s tight, briefly-told tales back-to-back on a fast-moving train really knocked me out.
 The feeling I had about the story called “The Most Beautiful Woman in Town,” is still easy to conjure up.

 To top it off, the whole trip was part of a business project.
 My Biograph bosses in Georgetown wanted me to assess the commercial potential for “Napoleon” for smaller markets in the mid-Atlantic region, because they were considering a bold move to become a sub-distributor of the film.
 So I was traveling on other people’s money!

 Then, during my walk from the hotel to the theater, bad luck flung a cinder into my eye.
 When the movie started I couldn’t watch it, because I couldn’t get the damn thing out of my eye.
 It felt like a sharp-edged boulder.
 Since my mission was to WATCH the movie I had to do something, so I went out to the lobby.

 Corny as it sounds I asked the first Radio City Music Hall employee I encountered if there was a doctor in the house.

 The answer was, “Yes.”

-The movie was spectacular.
-It was overwhelming.
-I returned to Richmond more than a little enthusiastic about the possibility of being associated with screening the movie at the Mosque in Richmond and in other large theaters in the region.
+I left the theater overwhelmed and returned to Richmond more than a little enthusiastic about the possibility of being associated with screening the same movie at the Mosque in Richmond and in other large theaters with orchestra pits in the region.

 Abel Gance died at the age of 92.
-He had lived long enough to see his reputation as a great filmmaker totally rehabilitated.
-His death came just three weeks after I saw “Napoleon.”
-Once again, critics were calling him a genius.
-Which, to me, represents a happy ending to this meandering story.
+He lived just long enough to see his reputation as a great filmmaker totally rehabilitated.
+His death came just three weeks after I saw “Napoleon,” during the run promoted in the 1-sheet above.
+At the time of his death in 1981, once again, critics were calling Gance a genius.
+Which provides a happy ending to this meandering story.